openstack/openstack-manuals/doc/networking-guide/source/deploy_scenario4b.rst

   * Instance 2: 198.51.100.11 with MAC address *I2*

+* Instance 1 resides on compute node 1 and uses provider network 1.
+* Instance 2 resides on compute node 2 and uses provider network 2.
+* Instance 1 sends a packet to instance 2.

 The following steps involve compute node 1:

 #.
 The instance 1 ``tap`` interface forwards the packet to the VLAN
    bridge ``qbr``.
 The packet contains destination MAC address *TG1* because the destination resides on another network.
 #.
 Security group rules on the provider bridge ``qbr`` handle state tracking
    for the packet.
 #.
 The provider bridge ``qbr`` forwards the packet to the logical VLAN
-   interface ``device.sid`` where *device* references the underlying physical VLAN interface and *sid* contains the provider network segmentation ID.
+   interface ``device.sid`` where *device* references the underlying physical provider interface and *sid* contains the provider network segmentation ID.
 #.
 The logical VLAN interface ``device.sid`` forwards the packet to the
-   physical network infrastructure via the physical VLAN interface.
+   physical network infrastructure via the physical provider interface.

 The following steps involve the physical network infrastructure:

 #.
 A switch (3) handles any VLAN tag operations between provider network 1
    and the router (4).
 #.
 A router (4) routes the packet from provider network 1 to provider
    network 2.
 #.
 A switch (3) handles any VLAN tag operations between the router (4) and
    provider network 2.
 #.
 A switch (3) forwards the packet to compute node 2.

 The following steps involve compute node 2:

 #.
-The physical VLAN interface forwards the packet to the logical VLAN
+The physical provider interface forwards the packet to the logical VLAN
-   interface ``device.sid`` where *device* references the underlying physical VLAN interface and *sid* contains the provider network segmentation ID.
+   interface ``device.sid`` where *device* references the underlying physical provider interface and *sid* contains the provider network segmentation ID.
 #.
 The logical VLAN interface ``device.sid`` forwards the packet to the
    provider bridge ``qbr``.
 #.
 Security group rules (5) on the provider bridge ``qbr`` handle
    firewalling and state tracking for the packet.
 #.
 The provider bridge ``qbr`` forwards the packet to the ``tap`` interface (6)
    on instance 2.